spacecrafts/spacecrafts/docs/mechanics/crafting-mechanics.md

   undisturbed modules.
 * have construction components suitable for surface have different boosts than one for orbit
+* use an _underground_ deck for colonies to model a mirror plane of the surface plane where pirate like fractions establish their operations.
+These are no ordinary building but what a building existing on the surface is used as.
+This means they cannot actively build new buildings, but they can use they for their affairs on the underground plane.
+* most fractions only use planet surface deck - subterranean fractions can use a second _subterranean_ deck (which basically doubles the planet size)

 ## More Unlikely Ideas